MehmetErenTuranboy/YOLO_task/README.md

 It utilizes Celery for task processing and Redis is utilized as broker.

 It provides a REST API to detect specific objects in images.
-    -> Json can be interprated as
+    -> JSON can be interpreted as
 ```JSON
     '{
         "image_path": "path to target image",